 - auth_env_id Environment variable used by external authentication system to store a unique identifier for each user.
 Leave it blank if there isn't one or if this method of authentication is not being used. - auth_env_email Environment variable used by external authentication system to store each user's email address.
 This is a required field for environmental authentication.
 Leave it blank if you are not going to use this feature. - auth_env_realname Environment variable used by external authentication system to store the user's real name.
 Leave it blank if there isn't one or if this method of authentication is not being used. - user_info_class Mechanism(s) to be used for gathering a user's login information.
 More than one may be selected.
 If the first one returns nothing, the second is tried, and so on.
-The types are: - CGI: asks for username and password via CGI form interface. - Env: info for a pre-authenticated user is passed in system environment variables. - user_verify_class Mechanism(s) to be used for verifying (authenticating) information gathered by user_info_class.
+The types are: - CGI: asks for username and password via CGI form interface. - Env: info for a pre-authenticated user is passed in system environment variables. - - DB: Bugzilla's built-in authentication.
+This is the most common choice. - RADIUS: RADIUS authentication using a RADIUS server.
+Using this method requires additional parameters to be set.
+Please see RADIUS for more information. - LDAP: LDAP authentication using an LDAP server.
+Using this method requires additional parameters to be set.
+Please see LDAP for more information.